confluentinc/examples/clients/cloud/java/README.md

 	Consumed record with key alice and value {"count":8}, and updated total count to 36 Consumed record with key alice and value {"count":9}, and updated total count to 45
 	```

         When you are done, press `<ctrl>-c`.

+3. Run the Kafka Streams application, , passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the same topic name as used above.
+Verify that the consumer received all the messages:

+        ```shell
+        # Build the client examples
+        $ mvn clean package

+        # Run the consumer
+        $ mvn exec:java -Dexec.mainClass="io.confluent.examples.clients.StreamsExample" \
+          -Dexec.args="$HOME/.ccloud/config test1"
+        ```

+        When you are done, press `<ctrl>-c`.